imixs/imixs-forms/DEVELOPMENT.md

 ### Build Process

 To build the imixs-forms library we use eslint.
-To run the build process with npm run:
+If you don't have installed eslint run `npn install eslint`.
+To start the build process with npm run:

     $ npm run build

-To autotically what changes during development run:
+To automatically watch changes during development run:

     $ npm run watch